 Grinding coffee by hand also has its benefits.
 Manual grinders tend to be small and easy to store.
 They don’t use electricity and are therefore more economical and eco-friendly.

-How we tested coffee grinders
+How we test coffee grinders

-Our reviews experts tested coffee grinders based on a range of core and contributing criteria, including product design, the quality of coffee produced and ease-of-use factors likely to affect the experience of domestic users.
+Our reviews experts test coffee grinders based on a range of core and contributing criteria, including product design, the quality of coffee produced and ease-of-use factors likely to affect the experience of domestic users.
 The following are all covered in our reviews:

 • How easy is it to clean?